byisystems/byihive/README.md

 ### Why Erlang

-While in the modern era Erlang seems to be an odd choice of computer language to implement byihive in, we had very logical reasons to chose Erlang.
+While in the modern era Erlang seems to be an odd choice of computer language to implement byihive in, we had very logical reasons for doing so.

 According to [Wikipedia](https://en.wikipedia.org/wiki/Erlang_(programming_language)), Erlang has the following properties:
 ```